-When the electricity goes out in your whole house, you know it’s usually due to trouble with the breaker panel – or the utility company.
-Electrical outlets not working in one room, though, is a new one, and much harder to diagnose.
+When the electricity goes out in your whole house, you know it’s usually due to trouble with the circuit breaker panel – or the utility company.
+Electrical outlets requiring repair and installation and are not working in one room, though, is a new one, and much harder to diagnose.

 However, strange as this problem may seem, it does happen sometimes and with a little detective work, you might be able to find out the cause.
 Just work your way through this list.